plainsimpledot/HIP/00YZ-au-frequency-plan-reversal.md

 ## Motivation

 On 17 November 2022, the Helium Foundation made the decision to move Australia to a hybrid AS923/AU915 frequency.
-This decision was made without any HIP or due process and in conflict with promises made previously in regard to the frequency plan.
+This decision was made without any HIP or due process which goes against Helium governance and is in conflict with promises made previously in regard to the frequency plan.

-The excuse given related to a footnote inserted in a LORA Alliance document by an industry player which the Alliance themselves have confirmed in no way reflects the LORA Alliance official stance.
+The reasoning given related to a footnote inserted in a LORA Alliance document by an industry player which the Alliance themselves have confirmed in no way reflects the LORA Alliance official stance.
-The LORA Alliance also confirmed that intentions to diminish the AU915 frequency plan which were hinted at by the Helium Foundation are completely false and there are no such plans.
+The LORA Alliance also confirmed that there is absolutely no intention to diminish the AU915 frequency plan in the future.

 We believe, backed up by expert opinions including senior members of the LORA Alliance, that the only effective way to support AS923 is to utilise 16 channel gateways or allow investor/operators in densely populated areas to voluntarily operate on AS923.

-AU915 is better suited to the Australian environment and use cases and will allow for roaming on TTN and ThingsIX networks.
+AU915 is better suited to the Australian environment / use cases and will allow for roaming on TTN and ThingsIX networks.
 These are likely to bring greater benefits than a single commercial operator who has limited use cases and provides their own coverage in areas they are utilising sensors.
 This also allows gateway operators who will move over to ThingsIX to dual purpose their gateways rather